justy989/ce_old/README.md

   also works for paste registers and marks.
 - Macros in vim are awesome, but:
   - If you mess up while creating a macro, you have to start over.
-In ce, when you are viewing your recorded macros, you can select one to edit it
+In ce, when you are viewing your recorded macros, you can select any macro to edit it
   - If you accidently 'undo' while creating a macro, it won't replay correctly.
 In ce, undo clears the part of the macro associated with change you want to undo.
 You can also redo that macro.
+- The authors need to work remotely, so the editor needs to be able to run in a terminal.
 - It is fun learning how to make a text editor.
-Also, Using something you created on a daily basis is pretty great.
+Also, using something you created on a daily basis gives us the warm and fuzzies.

 ###How To Build
 - Requirements